 If camping with your dog you might also include a brush/comb, favourite toy and a blanket.
 It’s also a good idea to take a note of your pet insurance details, just in case!

 No experienced hiker or camper would ever be without a trusty length of paracord!
 This strong and versatile utility cord is a backpack essential.
-Developed as a parachute suspension line for the US Army, paracord 550 is a nylon rope consiting of an outer sheath and several inner strands.
-Also known as ‘survival’ cord, it is able to take a breaking strain of 550 lbs!
-Use it camping for extra guy lines or to secure a tarpaulin, string up a washing line or repair a shoelace.
+Developed as a parachute suspension line for the US Army, paracord 550 is a strong yet lightweight nylon rope.
+Consisting of an outer sheath and several inner strands, it is able to take a breaking strain of 550 lbs!
+Use it for extra guy lines or to secure a tarpaulin, string up a washing line or repair a shoelace.
 Use the paracord to secure your dog on the campsite.
-You could use a screw-in ground stake but if the ground is stony the cord can be tied around anything secure enough to hold your dog.
-And if you’re a serious hiker or wild camper, they don’t call it ‘survival cord’ for nothing… paracord can be used in emergecies as a tourniquet, to make a sling or splint, as a rescue line or to make a ladder, even a pulley system.
-The inner strands can even be removed to make fishing line and to sew repairs!
+You can use a screw-in ground stake but if the ground is stony the cord can be tied around a tree or post.
+And if you’re a serious hiker or wild camper, paracord can be used in emergencies as a tourniquet, to make a sling or splint, as a rescue line or even make a pulley system.

 Paracord dog collars and leads are the perfect accessory for dogs and their humans who love outdoor adventures!
 They look great and you will always have an essential piece of survival kit to hand.
-Although it is hoped you will never need it, the Fur Babies single braided dog lead will provide 310” of paracord in case of emergency* (plenty to set some aside for a temporary dog lead until safety is reached) and the double braided lead offers twice as much cordage at your disposal.
-The Ashton dog collar, made with the cobra knot, uses approx 12” of cord per inch of collar, with the Brunel and Cabot collars using double that amount in their design (King Cobra and wide Solomon bar knots).
+Although it is hoped you will never need it, the Fur Babies single braided dog lead will provide 310” of paracord in case of emergency* (plenty to set some aside for a temporary dog lead until safety is reached).
+The outer braid of my Brunel dog collar, made with the classic King Cobra knot, uses approximately 18” of cord per inch of collar, providing an ample length of emergency cord at your disposal.

 *Please note this requires the unravelling of your paracord dog lead or collar, once undone Fur Babies will not accept returns – this is an emergency scenario!
 Paracord is tough but please check for wear and tear.